 If you’ve been injured by another driver you may be able to recover compensation from their insurance company.
 Filing a personal injury claim with the insurer is generally the first thing you’ll do after an accident.
 The personal injury claims process can be confusing.
 How does the process work?
 Who determines how much your case is worth?
 How can you be sure that you’ll get the money you deserve?

 The San Diego personal injury attorneys at Injury Trial Lawyers, APC want you to be prepared when you begin to negotiate your claim with an insurer.
-We’ve drawn on our own experience in dealing with insurance companies and created a simple guide to help you through the process.
+We’ve drawn on our own experience in dealing with insurance companies and created a simple guide to help you in settling a claim with an insurance company.
 Knowing what to expect and how to approach your claim will help you maximize your financial recovery.
-Contact Richard Morse III today for assistance.

 1. Contact the Insurance Company